RaynorCerebellumCharts/NormativeModels/README.md

 * Run model estimation:

 Using the norm_data objects, a normative model is fitted for each voxel separately.
 Output metrics (z-scores, logp, evaluation statistics) are all stored within the model folders and can be accessed directly or loaded back in the norm_data objects.
+A general rule of thumb with the pcntoolkit is to leave about 10 times more storage space available in the model folders compared to the initial norm_data file size - voxelwise models specifically are memory-intensive.

 * Evaluate fit of models: